Paul Strauch

 What is your favorite board in your quiver?

 I’ve actually been going back to what I rode in the ‘50s.
-Right now I’m revisiting the Pig shape with some modern improvements like hard rails in the tail section for quicker release on turns, a narrow nose narrow and width moved back from center.
+Right now I’m revisiting the Pig shape with some modern improvements like hard rails in the tail section for quicker release on turns, a narrow nose and width moved back from center.
 I’m amazed at how easy it rides, turns and nose rides.
-It works perfectly in the southern California surf, too.
+It works perfectly in the Southern California surf, too.
 I guess Dale Velzy really knew what he was doing back in 1957.

 What is your all-time favorite surf spot?

-That’s easy – it has got to be Sunset Beach– what a challenging lineup, performance wave with all the elements that truly test your ocean knowledge and skill.
+That’s easy – it has got to be Sunset Beach – what a challenging lineup, performance wave with all the elements that truly tests your ocean knowledge and skill.
 Number two would have to be Makaha for its diversity between small and big waves because when it’s over 20 feet it’s an entirely different ball game.

 What’s your favorite meal?